aryabaladi1/Eiki/README.md

 # Eiki

-A full-stack habit tracking application built with Kotlin Spring Boot, React, and PostgreSQL.
+Eiki is a full-stack habit tracking application built with Kotlin Spring Boot, React, and PostgreSQL.

 ## Features